 If you’re a homeowner, especially a new one, it’s important to know what kind of HVAC system you have and what the right sized unit is for your home.
 If the time comes that your unit needs to be repaired or replaced, it would be helpful to have an idea of your home’s specific needs.
 As a responsible homeowner, you should always do your homework.
-The team at A/C Masters is here to help with this guide for HVAC systems.
+The team at A/C Masters is here to help with this guide on types and sizes for HVAC units.

 There are four general categories that most HVAC systems fit into:

 - Heat Pump

 - Packaged System

 The split system is exactly that, a system that is split between an outdoor and indoor unit.
 The outdoor unit contains the condenser and compressor whereas the indoor unit contains the evaporator coil and blower.
 The indoor unit is often connected to a furnace or heat pump.
 Split-system central air conditioning is the most common type of heating and air-conditioning for residences, it also happens to be the least expensive to install.